-- Knowledge Science Teaching Foundation (KSTF): This program offers a five-year fellowship aimed at helping new teachers grow to be the solid foundation every school needs.
-There are stipends of up to $3,600 each year, money towards teaching supplies and even $2,000 towards becoming nationally certified.
+- Knowles Teacher Initiative: This program offers a five-year fellowship aimed at helping new teachers grow to be the solid foundation every school needs.
+Teachers can receive up to $9,000 each year for professional development, classroom materials, and stipends.

 - Albert Einstein Distinguished Educator Fellowship: Experienced math teachers are eligible to apply for this 11-month fellowship, where they will get the chance to work in a federal agency or Congressional office.